spboehm/edge-iot-simulator/haproxy/README.md

 !!!!
 As you can see, `haproxy` requests the backend servers on-by-one.

 #### Load-balancing with Persistence

 In some use cases, it is necessary to redirect a set of clients to the same backend server and to avoid the default round-robin load-balancing (for example, if backend servers do not share session information across the instances).
-To redirect to the same backend server, we can instruct HAProxy to send a Cookie to the Client.
+To redirect to the same backend server, we can instruct HAProxy to send a cookie to the client.
 This can be done by adding the line `cookie SERVERID insert indirect nocache` to the `backend` block.
 Furthermore, we need to append the cookie check (`check cookie s1`) for all servers in the backend.